Lilac

 Channelside's Arrival on the Michelin Map

 Channelside Drive has spent the better part of a decade shedding its convention-district identity and acquiring a more considered hospitality layer.
 The opening of The Tampa EDITION in 2022 accelerated that shift in a single move, dropping a hotel-dining complex into a waterfront corridor that previously had few reasons to hold a diner past 9pm.
-Lilac, the EDITION's signature restaurant, arrived in that same year and immediately became the most scrutinised opening in Tampa's recent dining history.
-When the Michelin Guide extended its coverage to Tampa in 2023, Lilac earned a star — and held it in 2024 and again in 2025.
-That consecutive run places it in a small peer set of Florida restaurants where Michelin recognition is not a debut novelty but a sustained editorial position.
+Lilac, the EDITION's signature restaurant, arrived in that same year and quickly became a focal point in Tampa's recent dining history.
+When the Michelin Guide extended its coverage to Tampa in 2023, Lilac earned a star, and held it in 2024 and again in 2025.

 The address itself carries context.
 Five hundred Channelside Drive puts the restaurant at the southern edge of downtown, separated from the Riverwalk by a short walk and from Ybor City by a fifteen-minute drive.
 It is a different Tampa from the neighbourhood trattorias along South Howard or the rooftop bars of Hyde Park, and that geographic remove is part of the point.
 Lilac is not trying to fit into a dining corridor; it is the destination that defines its block.